ravihara/ravihara.github.io/content/en/posts/java-code-points.md

    the entity classes to provide overridden method implementations in the future, as required.

 {{< tip title="SAMPLE" >}}
-Checkout the sample Java classes - `Authenticator.java`, `User.java`, `AppClient.java` under [class-vs-iface](https://github.com/mustertech/java-points/tree/main/class-vs-iface).
+Checkout the sample Java classes - `Authenticator.java`, `User.java`, `AppClient.java` under
+[class-vs-iface](https://github.com/mustertech/java-points/tree/main/class-vs-iface).
+Here, 'User' and 'AppClient' classes are of different kind.
+'User' class represents a person or, user while 'AppClient' represents a registered, application-client for a given web service.
+Hence, both these classes implement the interface 'Authenticator' independently.
 {{< /tip >}}

 __Entities of mixed kinds, requiring a common set of behavioural signatures.__